ibm-cloud-docs/cis/managing-for-security.md

 * Cross-site scripting
 * Cross-site forgery

 The WAF contains a default rule set which includes rules to stop the most common attacks.
 At this time, we allow you to either enable or disable the WAF and fine-tune specific rules in the WAF rule sets.
-See the [WAF default rule set](/docs/cis?topic=cis-waf-default-ruleset) document for more details on the default rule set and the behavior of each rule.
+See [WAF actions and {{site.data.keyword.cis_short_notm}} rule set](/docs/cis?topic=cis-waf-settings#waf-settings) document for more details on the rule set and the behavior of each rule.

 For more information, see [Web Application Firewall (WAF) concepts](/docs/cis?topic=cis-waf-q-and-a).